-Table 4.
-Citizen Participation Outreach
+Table 4 - Citizen Participation Outreach

-Sort Mode of Outreach Target of Outreach Other - Email listserv All interested citizens Summary of response/attendance Commerce announced the availability of the draft 2017-2018 Annual Action Plan by emailing notice to the Consolidated Plan contact list.
-1 Summary of Comments Received See Appendix A for a summary of comments received in the final published document Summary of comments not accepted and Information will be included in the final published document at the conclusion reasons of the public comment process.
-Public Hearing All interested citizens , Summary of response/attendance A public hearing is scheduled to be held during the Public Comment Period Summary of Comments Received See Appendix A for a summary of comments received in the final published document
+Sort Mode of Outreach Target of Outreach Other - Email listserv All interested citizens Summary of response/attendance Commerce announced the availability of the Draft 2018-2019 Annual Action Plan by emailing notice to the Consolidated Plan contact list.
+1 Summary of Comments Received See Attachment B for a summary of comments received in the final published document.
+Summary of comments not accepted and Information will be included in the final published document at the reasons conclusion of the public comment process.
+Public Hearing All interested citizens Summary of response/attendance A public hearing is scheduled to be held during the Public Comment 2 Period.
+Summary of Comments Received See Attachment B for a summary of comments received in the final published document.

-Summary of comments not accepted and Information will be included in the final published document at the conclusion reasons of the public comment process.
-Newspaper Ad All interested citizens Summary of response/attendance Commerce announced and published the draft 2017-2018 Annual Action Plan by publishing advertisements in newspapers across Montana 3 Summary of Comments Received See Appendix A for a summary of comments received in the final published document Summary of comments not accepted and reasons Information will be included in the final published document at the conclusion of the public comment process.
-Other - Public Repositories All interested citizens Summary of response/attendance Commerce provides copies of the draft 2017-2018 Annual Action Plan at over 20 publicly accessible locations across Montana 4 Summary of Comments Received See Appendix A for a summary of comments received in the final published document Summary of comments not accepted and Information will be included in the final published document at the conclusion reasons of the public comment process.
-Internet Outreach All interested citizens Summary of response/attendance Commerce announced and posted the draft 2017-2018 Annual Action Plan on the website for public review 5 Summary of Comments Received See Appendix A for a summary of comments received in the final published document Summary of comments not accepted and Information will be included in the final published document at the conclusion reasons of the public comment process.
+Sort Mode of Outreach Target of Outreach Summary of comments not accepted and Information will be included in the final published document at the reasons conclusion of the public comment process.
+Newspaper Ad All interested citizens Summary of response/attendance Commerce announced and published the Draft 2018-2019 Annual Action Plan by publishing advertisements in newspapers across 3 Montana. , Summary of Comments Received See Attachment B for a summary of comments received in the final published document.
+Summary of comments not accepted and Information will be included in the final published document at the reasons conclusion of the public comment process.
+Other - Public Repositories All interested citizens Summary of response/attendance Commerce provides copies of the Draft 2018-2019 Annual Action Plan at over 20 publicly accessible locations across Montana.
+4 Summary of Comments Received See Attachment B for a summary of comments received in the final published document.
+Summary of comments not accepted and Information will be included in the final published document at the reasons conclusion of the public comment process.
+Internet Outreach All interested citizens Summary of response/attendance Commerce announced and posted the Draft 2018-2019 Annual Action Plan on the website for public review.
+5 Summary of Comments Received See Attachment B for a summary of comments received in the final published document.
+Summary of comments not accepted and Information will be included in the final published document at the reasons conclusion of the public comment process.

-AP-15 Expected Resources -91.320 (c)(1,2)
+AP-15 Expected Resources - 91.320 (c)(1,2)

-This section describes the resources expected to be allocated by program type throughout the State of Montana during Plan Year Three (April 1, 2017 - March 31, 2018).
-The total amount expected for the remaining two years of the Consolidated Plan consider a five percent decrease in funding per year.
+This section describes the resources expected to be allocated by program type throughout the state of Montana during Plan Year Four (April 1, 2018 - March 31, 2019).
+The total amount expected for the remaining year of the Consolidated Plan considers a five percent (5%) decrease in funding per year.

 CDBG administration allocations are capped at 20% of the annual CDBG allocation in addition to eligible program income received during the program year.
-The amount of federal CDBG administrative funds will not exceed \$1,144,050.
+The amount of federal CDBG administrative funds will not exceed \$1,255,304.
 The use of administrative funds will not exceed 3% plus \$100,000 for state CDBG staff with the balance of administrative costs for planning and grantee administrative costs to support the completion of project activities.
 Any administrative funds not awarded to grantee for planning or grantee administrative costs will be redirected to project costs for completing activities.

 HOME administration allocations are capped at 10% of the annual allocation in addition to eligible program income received during the program year following the required affordability period.
-The amount of federal HOME administrative funds will not exceed \$301,697.
+The amount of federal HOME administrative funds will not exceed \$310,668.
 Revenue received during a project's affordability period is considered recaptured and will not be used for administration.